PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image26.png"  style="width:40%"   />

-Examine the Python code inside the third cell in the notebook which loads customer data from **Customers.csv** into a Spark DataFrame and then displays the DataFrame schema and samples rows of data.
+Examine the Python code inside the third cell which loads customer data from **Customers.csv** into a Spark DataFrame and saved it as a delta table in the silver zone named **silver_customers**.
+You should notice this code provides special treatment to load data from a CSV file that coantains dates.
+More specifically, the DataFrame schema defines the **DOB** column using DateType() and there is code which sets two important options named **dateFormat** and **inferSchema** before calling **load()**.

 ``` python
 # create customers table for silver zone